fishyman001/bengaluru-house-prediction/README.md

 # bengaluru-house-prediction
-Here I've predicted the house price data using different models And take the best of it
+Here I've predicted the house price data using different models and take the best of it